Our vision is of a school without barriers for deaf children.

 We are a specialised resource that supports children from Emmbrook Infant School and Emmbrook Junior School.
 The provision is an integral part of the two schools with a culture of inclusion and a strong focus on achievement for deaf children.

 We adopt a child-centred approach to communication.
 This means that we respond directly to the needs of the individual and all forms of communication are equally valued.
 We use speech, Sign Supported English and BSL.
 Support packages for the children follow a ‘needs led model’ so that the level of support is tailored to the individual needs of the child.
 With this flexible approach we ensure that the whole curriculum is made accessible to our deaf children and supports their individual aptitudes and talents.

-We are very proud to be rolling out our introductory programme of teaching BSL as the schools ‘chosen’ MFL this academic year.
+We are very proud to be rolling out our introductory programme of teaching BSL as the schools ‘chosen’ MFL in the Junior School.
 This exciting new curriculum will not only teach the mainstream children signing but also train their class teachers at the same time, up skilling the whole school community to Signature Level 1 standard by the time pupils leave in Year 6.

 We have strong links between home and school – this relationship is of the utmost importance to us.
 Daily links are fostered through the use of a Home School Book, in which information is shared and parents can raise issues of a day -to-day nature or seek guidance.
 We offer an ‘open door’ policy of family support in which regular contact is encouraged and parents are invited to discuss any issues of concern, without the need to wait for more formal meetings such as Annual Reviews or Parent Consultation evenings.

 If you are considering Emmbrook Infant or Junior Schools for your child please get in touch.
 Visits are warmly welcomed.